Manchester Piccadilly station: Metrolink services

-As of 2019, Manchester Piccadilly stop is the terminus for Metrolink services to Bury and Altrincham, and a major stop on the through services between Eccles and MediaCityUK and Ashton-under-Lyne.
-Services mostly run every 12 minutes on all routes.
+As of 2024, Piccadilly tram stop is the terminus for Metrolink services to Bury, and Altrincham at most operating times (see table below), and a major stop on the through services to Eccles, MediaCityUK, Etihad Campus, and Ashton-under-Lyne.
+Services run every twelve minutes on each route at most operating times.

 Future proposals

 In 2009, the Greater Manchester Integrated Transport Authority advocated reopening the neighbouring derelict Mayfield station to alleviate capacity problems but the proposal was not advanced; plans focused on increasing track capacity on the cross-city route between Piccadilly and Oxford Road stations were pursued.

 Northern Hub

 During the early 2010s, Network Rail promoted its Northern Hub plans, estimated to cost in excess of £560 million to improve the heavily congested rail network on the approach into Manchester.
 A pair of through platforms would be constructed at Piccadilly and the station linked to Manchester Victoria via the Ordsall Chord, cutting journey times on Trans-Pennine routes.
 The construction of the Ordsall Chord made it possible for trains from the airport to travel via platforms 13 and 14 and Oxford Road to Manchester Victoria and Leeds and via the Calder Valley Line to Bradford Interchange.

 Phase 2 aims to alleviate congestion at platforms 13 and 14 by constructing a parallel elevated island platform and allow the minimum time between trains to be decreased from four to three minutes, improving reliability.
 It will allow four more trains per hour to be timetabled to Oxford Road including a second freight to Trafford Park.
 Approval for the platforms, at an estimated cost of £200 million, was announced during July 2012.

 The proposals would simplify train operations at Piccadilly, creating close associations between pairs of lines leading out of the station and particular platforms while requiring only a few crossing moves.
 Platforms 1 to 4 would be primarily used for services on the 'east' lines, to and from Marple, Glossop and Huddersfield; platforms 5 to 12 would be for services on the 'fast' lines, to and from Crewe and Stoke; through platforms 13 to 16 would be dedicated to services on the present 'slow' lines, to and from Manchester Airport and Hazel Grove.

 In July 2013, Network Rail consulted on three options for the additional platforms at Piccadilly, all of which would affect local roads and the Grade II listed Star and Garter public house.

-Construction was originally due to begin in 2016, but the project has now been delayed indefinitely.
+Construction was originally due to begin in 2016, but the project was delayed indefinitely.
+In 2023, Network Rail stated plans for the new platforms had been shelved to allow improvements to Manchester Victoria and Salford Crescent stations to go ahead instead.